 - We teach Workshop Tutorial, a two-credit course attached to Workshop in Composition and Workshop in Composition: ESL.
 WT students meet with their consultant every week.

-- In addition to one-on-one tutoring for graduate students, we support five-day Dissertation Camps, one-day Dissertation Workshops, and Writing Days in collaboration with the Writing Institute.
+- In addition to one-on-one tutoring for graduate students, we support five-day Project Camps, one-day Project Workshops, and Writing Days in collaboration with the Writing Institute.

 We don't proofread documents for students.
 To better understand why, read about our teaching mission.

-Please be sure to bring your laptop/tablet or a printout of your papers to your sessions.
+Please be sure to bring your laptop/tablet or a hard copy of your project to your sessions.